Vi maler byen rød

-"Vi maler byen rød" (/da/; "We're painting the town red") was the entry in the Eurovision Song Contest 1989, written by Søren Bundgaard (music) and Keld Heick (lyrics) and performed in Danish by Birthe Kjær.
+"Vi maler byen rød" (/da/; "We're painting the town red") is a song written by Søren Bundgaard (music) and Keld Heick (lyrics) and performed in Danish by Birthe Kjær.
+It in the Eurovision Song Contest 1989.
 The English version of the song is called "I'm Chasing Butterflies".

 Composition

 "Vi maler byen rød" is an evocation of good times, with Kjær describing the fun that can be had by "painting the town red".
 Musically, it is written in the "dansband" style, then slightly old-fashioned but traditionally a Swedish import.
 It is also memorable for the fact that Kjær was one of the older contestants to have performed in many years.
 The performance was unique for the fact that not only the song's author, but also the conductor, Henrik Krogsgaard (also a Eurovision regular), joined Kjær on stage as backup singers and dancers.
 Krogsgaard was "invited" by Kjær to join her by a gesture referring to the song's lyrics, which he promptly did leaving the orchestra to be conducted by the host country's backup conductor, Benoît Kaufman, to the surprise of the TV viewers.